 Making Sunday School fun isn’t always about being silly.
 Sunday school can be amazing by simply mixing up the routine and going outside for a change.

 Fun doesn’t always have to be short for funny.
 Sometimes fun can be short for “go outside”!

 I bet you could recruit every single adult in the room one Sunday to help you.

-Or it’s a one-woman operation…I bet you could recruit a few adults to help you for one Sunday
+Or if you are a one-woman operation…I bet you could recruit a few adults to help you for one Sunday.

 Then, assign them each a small part of the story.